FriendsOfSymfony/FOSHttpCacheBundle/README.md

 -------

 This bundle is fully functional with Varnish and used in production in several systems.
-With Nginx, many features are supported too.

-Work for using the Symfony built-in HttpCache is in progress.
+Nginx and the Symfony built-in HttpCache only support a part of the features.

 See the [GitHub issues](https://github.com/FriendsOfSymfony/FOSHttpCacheBundle/issues) if you are interested in the development of this bundle.